gurunandan-bhat/vernarch/content/essays/future-of-vernacular-architecture.md

 natural division of families.
 Shortage of natural building material like timber and stone has not helped either.
 It is futile to think that there can be a mass revival of vernacular styles with their easy use of space and lesser density of residents.
 {{< figure src="/images/essays/z vernacular adaptation, Kerala .........
-01.png" caption="A traditional Indian courtyard form adapted into a modern house, Trivandrum" width="100%" >}}
+01.png" caption="A traditional Indian courtyard form adapted into a modern house, Trivandrum" width="100%" class="essay-image" class="essay-image" >}}
 Some of the best examples of vernacular residential architecture have already been pulled down and their impressions erased forever.
 The nearly hundred-year old Sanderson committee report, as described in the previous chapter, had already mentioned the dwindling